18 min read

 • packets transmitted on one device in the pair are immediately received on the other device

-• when either devices is down the link state of the pair is down
+• when either device is down the link state of the pair is down

 Anyone with an interest in container networking should pay particular attention to these little fellas.